MadeByMike/madebymike/site/writing/css-architecture-for-modern-web-applications.md

 ### Pseudo states

 Pseudo states are more temporary.
-They usually map directly to persistent state in the browser rather than application logic.
+They usually map directly to persistent states in the browser, rather than application logic.
 Typical examples include `hover`, `focus` and `active` but this might also include `disabled` or `selected`.

 ### UI states are finite